Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 	- He knows general history facts about the city if they ask for this, but knows no specifics about the temple exceot that the reason for its construction is secret knowledge (for unworthy people) and related to the Seven Concepts (for worthy people).
 	- He recommends the party to speak to others if they pass their test.
 - Diviner
-	- They are an alternative person enjoying weird trinkets and superstitious objects.
-Speaks in a stereotypical divine person way (floaty, soft, long words).
-Vaguely based on Terese.
-They imply to know the future of the people that enter their tent.
-	- For general visitors, they know about most common-knowledge myths and legends.
-Also knows the mythical origin of the Hunter Tribe but only taks about this after they have proven themselves.
 	 - Upon meeting them, they will give all party members a small trinket that may or may not be magical.
 An arcana roll indicates there are slight traces of something magical but nothing clear enough to define.
 		 - Aki: Dowsing rod
 		 - Hunter: Badawi feather